6 Common Air Conditioner Smells Explained and How to Solve the Issue

-When your air conditioner is clean and operating right, you shouldn’t be smelling anything odd.
-Unexpected air conditioner noises and weird smells are a hint that something is up.
-If your air conditioner is getting older or you haven’t had maintenance completed within the last year, they can be an obvious sign you need skilled air conditioning repair in Erie.
+When your air conditioner is spotless and running correctly, it’s expected you won’t be smelling anything odd.
+Abnormal air conditioner noises and strange smells are a sign that something is up.
+If your air conditioner is old or you haven’t had service done recently, they can be a clear sign you need professional air conditioning repair in Erie.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical smell, isn’t a positive sign.
-You might also report your:
+If your air conditioner smells bad when turned on, specifically a chemical smell, it isn’t a good sign.
+You might also notice your:

 • Air conditioner smells like paint thinner